-The last and essential step of an Indonesian Jamu Postnatal Massage session is the so-called Bengkung Postnatal Abdominal Binding or Wrapping.
-Less formally, Bengkung is simply called Belly Wrapping or Tummy Wrapping.
+Bengkung is a popular traditional Malay-Indonesian postnatal treatment.
+It’s the last and essential step of a Jamu Postnatal Massage session (or of a Urut Bersalin Malay Postnatal Massage).
+It’s a postnatal Abdominal Binding practice, and less formally, Bengkung is simply called Belly Wrapping or Tummy Wrapping.

 Abdominal Binding Procedure

-After a Jamu Massage session the abdomen and pelvic area are wrapped tightly with a special traditional Indonesian cotton binding cloth (from six to fifteen meters long and about fifteen to twenty centimeters wide), with the goal to reduce swelling in the abdominal area, reduce water retention, shrink back the area to the pre-pregancy state, and support the back.
+After a Jamu Massage session the abdomen and pelvic area are wrapped tightly with a special traditional Indonesian cotton binding cloth (from six to fifteen meters long, and about fifteen to twenty centimeters wide), with the goal of diminish swelling in the abdominal area, reducing water retention, shrinking the uterus back to the pre-pregnancy state, toning the abdominal and pelvic area, and supporting the back.

-Bengkung helps to expel out and prevent wind from entering the body.
-It furthermore reduces/shrinks back the abdomen and tightens up the stomach/abdominal muscles while supporting and straightening the back/spine.
+Bengkung helps to expel excessive gases and so-called wind out of the body, while also preventing wind from entering it.
+It furthermore reduces/shrinks the abdomen and tightens up the stomach/abdominal muscles while supporting and straightening the back/spine.
 Moreover, it helps getting or lifting the uterus back in its natural position and aiding the uterus to shrink back to the pre-pregnancy size, a process called involution.

 In general, it also helps supporting and realigning the pelvic organs including the muscles of the pelvic area.
-Usually after delivery, Indonesian women use Bengkung until the end of the postpartum period (40 – 42 days) but it can be used as long as one finds necessary.
+Usually, after delivery, women use Bengkung until the end of the postpartum period (forty to forty-two days), but it can be used as long as one finds necessary.